Women and Energy

 Kafa Zone Administration, Bonga Birhan Tesfa HIV Positive Association

-With this project we are contributing to the following SDGs
+With this project we contributed to the following SDGs

 SDG 1, SDG 3, SDG 5, SDG 7, SDG 11, SDG 12, SDG 13